Should you buy a lacquered kitchen?

 This is a marked contrast with wrapped doors, which tend to have a bobbly feel like orange peel to touch.

-Lacquered kitchens offer the widest colour choice of all the options.
-There’s a massive number of colours available, meaning you have a great chance of finding exactly the right shade.
+Lacquered kitchens offer the widest colour choice of all door materials.
+There’s a massive number of colours available, meaning you have a high chance of finding exactly the right shade you want.

 Reasons not to buy a lacquered kitchen: